 After debuting our new hands-on training course this weekend to augment the virtual training component of our Foundation Courses, the positive results and feedback have assured us that current challenges have been a blessing in disguise for our all-encompassing medical aesthetics training program.

-In premieres of our newly reshaped Foundation Course 4 in Hands-on Mentoring, THMA Consulting expert trainers donned protective equipment to safely and effectively train participants Thornhill and in Winnipeg.
+In premieres of our newly reshaped Foundation Course 4: Hands-on Training, THMA Consulting expert trainers donned protective equipment to safely and effectively train participants Thornhill and in Winnipeg.

 The new Course 4 includes a half-day 4-hour review of both Course 1 and Course 2 with an advanced focus on practical skills.

-The full Hands-on Mentoring on the second day includes procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.
+The full hands-on component on the second day includes procedure preparation and significant time for injecting selected models under direct supervision of an expert mentor.

 “Jessica was so informative and helpful,” Melissa said in an email to us.
 “Your course has been so informative and I have learned so much.
 What an amazing day!”